 Throughout the 90 years, CPAF has provided a platform and opportunities to bring our arts community together.
 While there are many memorable moments, we selected some stories we love that show the growth of our artists and performers.
-Let's enjoy these stories and celebrate our 90th anniversary together!
+Let's enjoy these stories and celebrate 90 years of Calgary Performing Arts!

 Alumna- Piano Performance